Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Muon Collider Analysis

 \subsection{Angular Observables}

 In addition to total rates and differential distributions, angular asymmetries provide a complementary handle on the effective interactions.
 Such observables are often more sensitive to interference effects that are diminished in cross-section measurements and help resolve degeneracies among operator coefficients that affect the overall rate in similar directions.
-Asymmetry variables that originate from the angular structure of the final state, rather than the overall rate can also be a useful probe to distinguish the signal from the background in the channels $\mu^{+}\mu^{-}h$ and $ t\bar t h$.
-Such variables also isolate regions of phase space in which SMEFT contributions grow with energy and SM contributions are comparatively suppressed.
+Asymmetry variables that originate from the angular structure of the final state, rather than the rate of the process can also be a useful probe to distinguish the signal from the background in the channels $\mu^{+}\mu^{-}h$ and $ t\bar t h$.

 For $\mu^+ \mu^- \to \mu^+ \mu^- h$, we study the azimuthal separation between the final-state muons.
 Fig.~\ref{fig:phimumu_asy_SM}(a) shows the normalised distribution of $\Delta\phi_{\mu\mu} = |\phi_{\mu^+} - \phi_{\mu^-}|$, comparing the SM background $\mu^+ \mu^- b \bar{b}$ with the SMEFT benchmark point BP3 involving the $\mathcal{O}_{\mu Z}$ interaction.
 The SM distribution peaks sharply near $\Delta\phi_{\mu\mu} \sim 180^{\circ}$, indicating that muons are mostly emitted back-to-back while the dipole-type EFT contribution produces a flatter and more isotropic distribution.
 Based on this, the following angular asymmetry variable can serve as a complementary probe of the new coupling: